MayorFalomo/Twitter-clone/README.md

 ## Lessons Learned and problems faced

-The challenges were numerous which is expected considering the scale of what i was attempting to replicate and some of them i'd probably never get their solutions.
+The challenges were a lot which is expected considering the scale of what i was attempting to replicate and some of them i'd probably never get their solutions but here are some challenges i faced and lessons i learnt the hard way.

 My first lesson was when working on the user registration, So since i'm using Firebase to handle both my users sign-up and login, firebase creates an Id for each user, Then that id is stored on a cookie and sent to mongoDbB but then this created problems on implementing features later, for instance while trying to create relationships between tweets and the user, i discovered firebase Id was too long for mongoDB (mongoDB only accepts a 24 string hexadecimal or a 12 number integer) so my 28 long _id from firebase couldn't work and i had to find another means of generating a working mongoDb id for both my past and present users so i could tie my tweets and users together, problem with this was, The function that adds a mongoDB id for all users keeps running with every Api call made(And i cannot remove it because once i do mongoDb won't generate an id for users anymore since there is an _id already), so basically id's were always changing which made it pointless to use, So i had to resort to using each users username and making it unique so that two users can't have the same username(My bad).
 But it was the only thing i could think to do without wasting time, So if you face some issues with somethings, This is largely the reason, other solutions or ideas are welcome too.